Process Engineering Reference Sheets by MyEngineeringTools.com

 Belt Extractor Capacity Calculation

-Calculates the required linear belt speed for a belt extractor to achieve a target mass flow rate of bulk solids, considering belt geometry and material bulk density.
+Calculates the required linear belt speed for a belt extractor to achieve a target mass flow rate based on material density and belt geometry.

 📖 Need the theory?
 Read the methodology, assumptions, and equations in the full reference guide.